-Although Kibale Forest offers superlative primate viewing, it is not an easy place to see large mammals despite an impressive checklist.
-Some of the mammals on the Kibale checklist include lion, leopard, elephant, buffalo, hippo, warthog, giant forest hog, bushpig, bushbuck, sitatunga, golden cat, and Peter’s, red and blue duikers.
+Although Kibale Forest offers superlative primate viewing, it is challenging to see large mammals despite an impressive checklist.
+Some mammals on the Kibale checklist include lion, leopard, elephant, buffalo, hippo, warthog, giant forest hog, bushpig, bushbuck, sitatunga, golden cat, and Peter’s, red and blue duikers.

 Birds in Kibale

-Roughly 375 bird species have been recorded in Kibale Forest, including four species not recorded in any other national parks: Nahan’s francolin, Cassin’s spinetail, blue-headed bee-eater, and masked Apalis.
+Roughly 375 bird species occur in Kibale Forest, including four native species not in any other national parks: Nahan’s francolin, Cassin’s spinetail, blue-headed bee-eater, and masked Apalis.

 The best birdwatching spot in the Bigodi Wetland Sanctuary, where patrons have laid out a four-hour trail, and experienced guides will be able to show you several localized species which you might otherwise overlook.

 More than any other park, the cost of the visitation fee is a consideration when planning your itinerary, given the additional attractions just outside the park.
 It obviously doesn’t make sense to pay for the park entrance and check into park accommodation.